urbit/docs/tutorials/arvo/arvo.md

 This article is intended to provide a thorough summary of all of the most important aspects of the Arvo kernel.
 We work on two levels - a conceptual level that should be useful to anybody interested in how Arvo works, and a more technical level intended for those that intend to write software for Urbit.

 Unlike any other popular operating system, it is possible for a single human to understand every aspect of Arvo due to its compact size.
 The entire Urbit stack is around 30k lines of code, while the Arvo kernel is just 1k lines of code.
-)
+We strive for a small code base because the difficulty in administering a system is roughly proportional to the size of its code base.

 A description of how the Arvo kernel functions, including the basic arms and the structure of the event log.

 #### [Vanes](#vanes)